 Do you really need a Swedish sim?

-Other networks offer the chance to use your regular data allowance for limited periods of time in selected countries, regardless of whether or not they’re in the EU – the best advice is to check the charges and allowances carefully before travelling.
+Some non-EU networks also offer the chance to use your regular data allowance for limited periods of time in selected countries – the best advice is to check the charges and allowances carefully before travelling.

-For most people visiting Sweden from outside the EU or staying for a week or more, getting a Swedish sim will almost certainly be the cheapest option – but don’t dismiss alternative options like this device that gives you unlimited wifi for a set number of days.
+For most people visiting Sweden from outside the EU, getting a Swedish sim will almost certainly be the cheapest option – but don’t dismiss alternative options like this device that gives you unlimited wifi for a set number of days.

 So, what are the options?